-Do edible gold and silver products have a metallic taste?
+Do culinary gold and silver have a metallic taste?

 How are edible gold and silver products made?

 Is buying gold and silver food online safe?

 Certainly, provided that the products are purchased exclusively from producers who area certified for food production and sale, and not from producers and retailers who do not provide all of the appropriate guarantees in terms of origin and food safety.

-How much do edible gold and silver products cost?
+How much do culinary gold and silver cost?

 The first thing to do if you want to buy culinary gold or silver is, therefore, to make sure they are products certified for use in food, that is, that they meet all legal standards regarding composition and production and that they are produced by companies who have obtained health approval for the production and sale of food additives.

 What are the uses of edible gold and silver?